RemoteTechnologiesGroup/RemoteTech/modders/api.md

 **Return Value**

-If a connection is possible between the two vessels or ground stations, the number of seconds of signal delay introduced.
-Otherwise (including if one of the Guids is neither a vessel nor a ground station), returns positive infinity.
+The number of seconds of signal delay introduced.

-**Exceptions**
+**Exception Guarantee**

-Does not throw exceptions.
+Atomic guarantee: the program state in the event of an exception is unchanged from before the function call.

 ##Autopilot Support